The Greeneville Sun

-Established in 1879, The Greeneville Sun is a daily newspaper in Greeneville, Tennessee.
+The Greeneville Sun is a daily newspaper in Greeneville, Tennessee.

 Overview

 The award-winning newspaper has a circulation of 14,390 for each of five weekday editions and 15,218 for the Saturday-Sunday edition.

 The Sun also produces The Greeneville Neighbor News each Wednesday.
 With a circulation of 11,065, the free publication spotlights arts and entertainment in the East Tennessee region.

 The Greeneville Sun is part of Greeneville Publishing Co., a division of Jones Media Inc. Jones Media was acquired by Adams Publishing Group in 2016.